dm5tt/LD2415H_ReverseEngineering/README.md

 I think this is a great hackable platform:
  - By looking at the Radar IC this PCB maybe can be hacked to inject a voltage into the VCO to turn it into a FMCW radar
  - The amplification stage can be changed to spit out a I and Q signal (instead of being used for two gain stages)
- - The antenna has a pretty high gain (16dBi) and the chip is using  20dBm TX power
+ - The antenna has a pretty high gain (16dBi) and the chip is using  20dBm TX power.
+That's roughly 3 watt EIRP.

 The downside is that it's not that cheap (30-40€).